-- Sometimes (usually no more than once per month), the earmolds may need to be washed.
+- Sometimes (no more than once each month), the earmolds may need to be washed.
 Carefully follow the instructions below to prevent damage to the hearing aids: - If you were provided with cleaning tablets, these may be used.
-Follow the instructions in the packaging.
-Be sure to dry completely before re-attaching to the hearing aid. - Earmolds can be washed in warm, soapy water: - 1.
+Follow the instructions on the package.
+Be sure to dry the earmolds completely before re-attaching to the hearing aid. - Earmolds can be washed in warm, soapy water: - 1.
 Gently detach the earmold tubing from the earhook/hearing aid.